e-schuh/aml-project/PROBLEMSETTING.md

 **Comparison of the results against a machine learning baseline**

-We compute the bias metrics for the SwissBert and the Bert model, a SOTA LLM, without de-biasing modules.
-We expect SwissBert and Bert to have similar scores, especially regarding the language modeling score, since our evaluation dataset StereoSet is not Switzerland-specific.
-The unaltered models are a baseline to compare the score of the adjusted SwissBert model after adding a debiasing adapter.
+We will compute the bias metrics for the SwissBERT and the BERT model, a SOTA LLM, without de-biasing modules.
+We expect SwissBERT and BERT to have similar scores, especially regarding the language modeling score, since our evaluation dataset StereoSet is not Switzerland-specific.
+The unaltered models are a baseline to compare the score of the adjusted SwissBERT model after adding a debiasing adapter.

 **Statistical method or a “simple” machine learning model as a baseline**